schuchert/wikispaces/pages/Katas.ShuntingYardAlgorithm.md

 ## Precedence and Associativity
 What makes this difficult is that operators, generally, have some notion of precedence in most languages.
 For example, multiplication typically has a higher precedence than addition.
 So the expression 3 + 5 * 6 is 33 (multiplication happens first) rather than 40.

 There's also the issue of associativity.
 For example, 3 + 4 + 5 happens left-to-right, or it is left-associative.
 On the other hand, assignment is right-associative.
-For example, a = b = c = 4, all values receive the value 4 because c = 4 is performed first, while b is assigned to the// **result**// of the assignment of c, which is 4.
+For example, a = b = c = 4, all values receive the value 4 because c = 4 is performed first, while b is assigned to the**result** of the assignment of c, which is 4.

 For the purposes of this exercise, consider these [precedence rules from C++](http://en.wikipedia.org/wiki/Operators_in_C_and_C%2B%2B#Operator_precedence).